rahulkathuriaaa/refer/README.md

-Here's a GitHub README in the correct format for the Ref3R project:

----

 # Ref3R

 Ref3R is a cutting-edge platform connecting influencers and brands, facilitating seamless collaborations through automated commission processes and streamlined sponsorships.